Romney accuses Obama of political motivation on immigration

 In a move that seemed to be aimed at Hispanics whose enthusiasm for voting in the election could be crucial to Obama's re-election chances, the president acted to potentially protect 800,000 people from deportation proceedings.

-It allowed Obama, whose administration has faced criticism from some Hispanic groups for deporting about 400,000 illegal immigrants a year, to draw a contrast between himself and Romney, who has taken a tough stand against illegal immigration.
+It allowed Obama, whose administration has faced criticism from some Hispanic groups for deporting about 400,000 illegal immigrants a year, to draw a sharp contrast between himself and Romney.
+Romney, in trying to appeal to his party's most conservative voters, has taken a harsh stance against illegal immigration.

-During the CBS interview, Romney was asked repeatedly whether he would repeal the Obama policy if elected president, but did not offer a direct answer.
-"My anticipation is I'd come into office and say we need to get this done on a long-term basis, not this kind of stop-gap measure," Romney said.

-Earlier this year, Romney said he favored "self-deportation" in which illegal immigrants realize they would be better off returning to their native countries after employment restrictions left them unable to find work in the United States.
+Early this year, Romney said he favoured "self-deportation" in which illegal immigrants realize they would be better off returning to their native countries after employment restrictions left them unable to find work in the United States.

 Plouffe said the administration's decision meant that the focus of immigration enforcement could be where it should be - "on criminals, those that cause or can endanger our community."

 "This was not a political move.
-This builds on a lot of steps that we've already taken," he said.
+This builds on a lot of steps that we've already taken," he added.

 U.S. Homeland Security Secretary Janet Napolitano has said that illegal immigrants up to 30 years old who came to the United States as children and do not pose a risk to national security would be eligible to stay in the country and allowed to apply for work permits.